 Academic writing, especially graduate research and scholarship writing, requires substantial precision and extensive editing.
-While some participants come to graduate work with years of technical writing experience, a lucid writing style and understanding of APA requirements and AU format standards, most need to learn these during their program.
+While some come to graduate work with years of technical writing experience, a lucid writing style and an understanding of APA requirements and AU format standards, most participants need to learn these skills during their program.
 They often do so through formal courses, informal group support and detailed faculty feedback on their scholarship writing.
 Some also get editorial support.
-This section details participant responsibility for editing and the places they can improve this skill.
+This section details participant responsibility for editing and the places provided to help improve these skills.